 2020 Best Colleges Highlights

-Learn more about the top five colleges for a Bachelor's in Electrical Engineering degree.
+Learn more about the top colleges for a Bachelor's in Electrical Engineering degree.
 You can also read student reviews of each school by clicking on the stars.
 Although student reviews were not used as a ranking factor in this list, we provide ratings and reviews so students can consider the experience of alumni in their decision-making process.

 MIT’s Department of Electrical Engineering and Computer Science offers two undergraduate programs in Electrical Engineering: Electrical Engineering & Computer Science, and Electrical Science and Engineering.
 The EECS’s curriculum and hands-on coursework aims to prepare graduates for success in a wide range of industries through prioritizing a holistic view of the field, problem-solving skills, and modeling and abstraction.